 Transwell chamber with 8.0 μm pores (Corning, USA) was used to detect cell migration and invasion ability.
 For migration, the upper chambers were seeded with cells (1× 104 per well) with DMED, and the lower chambers were added with DMED with 10% FBS. after two days, the cells on the lower surface were fixed with 4% paraformaldehyde, and visualized under a microscope.
 For invasion, Matrigel (BD, USA) was used to cover upper chambers, cells were incubated on the upper chambers with Matrigel and DMEM, lower chambers were filled with DMEM with 10% FBS.
 After 2 days, cells attached on lower surface were fixed with 4% paraformaldehyde, and visualized under a microscope.
 Experiments were carried out three times.

 The biotinylated RNA pull-down assay was carried out followed by previous studies[22,23].
 Biotinylated CCDC66 and miR-452-5p probes were synthesized and commercially obtained from Sangon Biotech (Shanghai, China).
-Briefly probe-coated beads were generated using C-1 magnetic beads (Life Technologies, Carlsbad, CA, USA).
-Cell lysates were collected using lysis buffer (Sigma, Germany), subsequently, incubated with C-1 magnetic beads at 4°C for 120 min.
-Then, elution buffer (Sigma-Aldrich) was used to elute precipitated RNAs from beads.
-RNA bands were analyzed by qRT-PCR.
+Briefly, probe-coated beads were generated using C-1 magnetic beads (Life Technologies, Carlsbad, CA, USA).
+Then, RNA bands were analyzed by qRT-PCR.

-RNA immunoprecipitation assays using anti-AGO2 and anti-IgG antibodies were performed using a Magna RIP™ RNA-Binding Protein Immunoprecipitation Kit (Millipore, Bedford, MA, USA) according to manufacturer’s protocol.
-Then, RNA complexes were subjected to qRT-PCR assay.
+RNA immunoprecipitation assays using anti-AGO2 and anti-IgG antibodies were performed by a Magna RIP™ RNA-Binding Protein Immunoprecipitation Kit (Millipore, Bedford, MA, USA) according to manufacturer’s protocol.
+Then, RNA bands were subjected to qRT-PCR analysis.
 Experiments were repeated three times.

 Dual luciferase assay

 The sequences of CCDC66 and REXO1 3′UTR containing wide-type or mutant-type miR-452-5p binding sites were subjected to pGL3-Basic luciferase vector (Promega, USA).
 Then, vectors were transfected into 293T and HeLa cells with pRL-TK vector (Promega), miR-452-5p mimic and its normal control mimic.
-After two days, firefly activity was detected in comparison with the Renilla control by a Dual-Luciferase Reporter assay system (Promega).
+After two days, luciferase activities were detected by Dual-Luciferase Reporter assay system (Promega).